nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 The two types, `ch_key_ops` and `ch_val_ops` are simple structures (`struct`) used to group functions specific to the data inserted in the **hash table**.
 As we previously stated, it's impossible to think of all the possible combinations of keys/pairs and their types, so we let the user supply us with the truth.

-> In case the above code is confusing, please refer to the following article: [Function pointers](https://en.wikipedia.org/wiki/Function_pointer); it will explain you in great detail how we can pass functions around through "pointers".
+> In case the above code is confusing, please refer to the following article: [Function pointers](https://en.wikipedia.org/wiki/Function_pointer); it will explain to you in great detail how we can pass functions around through "pointers".

 > It's funny to think C had its first functional programing feature implemented decades before Java...

 Think of `ch_key_ops` and `ch_val_ops` as [*traits*](https://en.wikipedia.org/wiki/Trait_(computer_programming)), bits of logic that are external to the **hash table** itself, but by defining them, we are creating a simple contract between our structure and the data we are inserting:

-> Look, if you want to add a `chr*` as a `key` in our **hash table**, please tell us first how do you: compute it's hash, copy it and free the memory.
+> Look, if you want to add a `chr*` as a `key` in our **hash table**, please tell us first how do you: compute its hash, copy it, and free the memory.
 Our table will do the heavy work for you, but first, we need to know this !?

 As an example, the required functions for strings (`chr*`) can be implemented like this: